Israeli forces kill at least 8 Palestinians in surging West Bank violence, health officials say

 The Palestinian Health Ministry said that five Palestinians were killed in the militant stronghold of Jenin, while three others were killed in separate areas of the West Bank since Saturday morning.
 One of those killed, in al-Bireh in the central West Bank, was a teenager, the ministry said.

-The Israeli military said forces entered the Jenin refugee camp to arrest a Palestinian suspected of killing an Israeli father and son at a West Bank car wash earlier in the year.
-In its statement Sunday, the military made no mention of clashes, nor of the Palestinian deaths, but said forces were still operating in the area.
+The Israeli military said it killed five Palestinians in a gunbattle during its operation in the Jenin refugee camp, where it was arresting a Palestinian suspected of killing an Israeli father and son at a West Bank car wash earlier in the year.

+The military said those killed were militants.
+The Palestinian Islamic Jihad group claimed one of the men, identified as Asaad al-Damj, 33, as a member, while the remainder were not immediately linked to militant groups.
+The military said, without specifying further, that it was backed by air power that struck and wounded what it said were armed Palestinians.

-The military said it was looking into the reports of the other incidents.
+The military also said it was looking into the reports of the other incidents.

 In the refugee camp, debris was strewn along the streets of the densely populated urban neighborhood and the wall of one house had a large hole in it.

 The official Palestinian news agency Wafa said Israeli snipers were positioned on roofs and that military bulldozers were damaging roads and infrastructure.
-The reports could not immediately be independently verified.
+The reports could not immediately be independently verified, but the Israeli military said it was using “engineering equipment” to uncover explosive devices buried under roads.

 In its bid to pursue militants, Israel clamped down on the West Bank immediately after the Hamas assault, closing crossings and checkpoints between Palestinian towns.